imagej/imagej.github.io/_pages/licensing/lgpl.md

 Version 3 of the LGPL is the latest version, written in 2007.
 It is the recommended version of the LGPL to use for new projects.

-{% include license-links shortname='LGPLv3' url='https://www.gnu.org/licenses/lgpl.html' choosealicense='lgpl-3.0' osi='LGPL-3.0' %}
+{% include licensing/links shortname='LGPLv3' url='https://www.gnu.org/licenses/lgpl.html' choosealicense='lgpl-3.0' osi='LGPL-3.0' %}

 ## GNU Lesser General Public License v2.1

 Version 2.1 of the LGPL is an older version from 1999.
 It is recommended to use LGPLv3 instead if possible.

-{% include license-links shortname='LGPLv2' url='https://www.gnu.org/licenses/lgpl-2.1.html' choosealicense='lgpl-2.1' osswatch='lgpl' osi='LGPL-2.1' %}
+{% include licensing/links shortname='LGPLv2' url='https://www.gnu.org/licenses/lgpl-2.1.html' choosealicense='lgpl-2.1' osswatch='lgpl' osi='LGPL-2.1' %}